maxwellmandela/pyftp/README.md

 # pyftp
 This is a simple python ftp client for the command line interface.

-Note: Note tested on windows
+Note: This script has not been tested on windows, tested on Ubuntu 16.04

-fetch & checkout a branch!

 ## How to
 ```